Quadratic forms representing all odd positive integers: Rankin-Selberg -functions

 We set $s = 1 + \alpha$ where $0 \leq \alpha \leq 0.05$ will be chosen later.
 If $\beta$ is a real zero of $L(\Ad^{2} f, s)$, then it is a triple zero of $L(s)$, and this means that

 Choosing $\alpha$ optimally gives that $1 - \beta \geq \frac{5 - 2 \sqrt{6}}{4 \log(N) - 11}$, provided the corresponding value of $s$ is less than $1.11$.
 This occurs for $N \geq 44$, and shows that

-\end{proof} We now translate the above result into a lower bound on $L(\Ad^{2} f, 1)$ by a similar argument to that in Lemma 3 of \cite{Rouse}. \begin{prop} Suppose that $f$ is a newform in $S_{2}(\Gamma_{0}(N), \chi)$ that does not have complex multiplication.
+\end{proof} We now translate the above result into a lower bound on $L(\Ad^{2} f, 1)$ by a similar argument to that in Lemma 3 of \cite{Rouse}. \begin{prop} Suppose that $N$ is a fundamental disriminant, $\chi$ is a quadratic Dirichlet character with conductor $N$, and $f$ is a newform in $S_{2}(\Gamma_{0}(N), \chi)$ that does not have complex multiplication.
 Then

 \end{prop} \begin{proof} We consider